loopdydo/logic-validitiy/README.md

 ## Goals

-Number one is obviously allowing multiple lines of input, and then determining validity.
+Number one is obviously determining validity based on input.
 After that, I hope to make input a little more permissive, with some basic input checking and correction.

+I'm using c++ to help me learn c++.